Exercising in Summer: 5 Moves for Easy Weight LossArticle posted in: Fitness

 2. Get strong on a park bench.

 While you’re out walking, get stronger!
-Strength training increases your bone density, staving off osteporosis, raises testosterone levels in men, and can help keep your metabolism humming—since lean muscle burns more calories at rest than fat does.
+This is a great time to exercising into your summer routine.
+Strength training increases your bone density, staving off osteoporosis, raises testosterone levels in men, and can help keep your metabolism humming—since lean muscle burns more calories at rest than fat does.
 And while you may have seen studies in the news showing that cardio is better for weight loss than strength work, strength training is great for maintaining weight loss and staving off fat gain.
 In one study by Harvard T.H.
 Chan School of Public Health, 20 minute sessions of strength training helped fight “age-related fat gain” around the belly.

 If you’re hoping to spend more time outside, there’s good news: You don’t have to get under a barbell to get stronger.
 A park bench can provide the help you need to turn a walk or jog into a strength-building session.
 Try these three moves: